dummey/ultralight-swap/README.md

 This will be a two week swap meet where you can sell/buy/trade gear with your fellow redditors.
 Please keep items at least related to /r/ultralight and backpacking/hiking/camping.

 At the end of the two week (September 1), the thread will be locked.
 This is to encourage all of us to actually look through our closets instead of procrastinating.
-It is to help us keep responses and transaction timely.
-And to save all of us all time.
+It is to also help us keep responses and transaction timely.

 **Disclaimer: Don’t be a jerk**